ChrisVilches/Collection-Sync/docs/README.md

 Note that both classes have a `initialize` method.
 Some storage mechanisms require to open a file, create a DB connection, or do some asynchronous logic before beginning to use them.
 You can put that logic there.

-In this example, however, we'll import and use `BasicSyncMetadata` (TODO: Link to documentation), which provides an in-memory storage for synchronization metadata.
+In this example, however, we'll import and use [BasicSyncMetadata](/docs/classes/BasicSyncMetadata.md), which provides an in-memory storage for synchronization metadata.
 This is the simplest way to get started.

 Add a new import to the top of the file: